Font size:

 Languages: Polish, English, German

-Deportees from France to KL Auschwitz.
-27 March 1942-27 January 1945 - workshops at the French exhibition
+People Deported from France to Auschwitz – Workshop at the French exhibition

-The classes focus on the fate of people persecuted in France during the Second World War and the Holocaust, with particular emphasis on the fate of people deported to KL Auschwitz.
-Through preliminary research of the exhibition under the guidance of an educator, participants will learn about the history of wartime France and the lives of people affected by Nazi persecution.
-The exhibition addresses issues such as the Holocaust and persecution of Jews in Vichy France and the occupied zone, the persecution of civilians and members of the resistance movement, including the fate of women and children, memory and commemoration.
+The workshop takes place at the national exhibition in Block 20 and focuses on the fates of people persecuted on the territory of France during WWII and the Holocaust, with emphasis laid on the fates of people deported to KL Auschwitz.
+Under the lead of an educator, the participants of the workshop search for information in the exhibition and learn more about the history of France during WWII as well as the people persecuted by the Nazis.
+The selected materials concern such topics as the Holocaust and the persecution of Jews in Vichy France and the German military occupation zone, the persecution of civilian population and members of the Resistance, the fates of women and children, memory and remembrance.

 Language: Polish, English, French